Yoshimi Narita

 Yoshimi Narita (成田 良美, Narita Yoshimi) is a Japanese anime screenwriter, who is mostly known for writing Ojamajo Doremi and Pretty Cure series, as well as Kokuhaku Jikkō Iinkai: Ren'ai Series, Dakaichi, Dance Dance Danseur and Shikimori's Not Just a Cutie.
 Narita is a member of the Writers Guild of Japan.

 Career

 Narita debuted as an anime screenwriter in 1997, writing various episodes for Dr. Slump.

-After concluding her work on the Ojamajo Doremi series in 2003, she then started writing scripts for various episodes for the Pretty Cure series since Futari wa Pretty Cure in 2004, and acted as a lead writer for six of its series since then; Futari wa Pretty Cure Splash Star, Yes!
+After concluding her work on the Ojamajo Doremi series in 2003, she then started writing scripts for various episodes for the Pretty Cure series since Pretty Cure in 2004, and acted as a lead writer for six of its series since then; PreCure Splash Star, Yes!
 PreCure 5, Yes!
 PreCure 5 GoGo!
 HappinessCharge PreCure!, Power of Hope: PreCure Full Bloom and Wonderful Pretty Cure!, as well as six movies.

 Outside of the Pretty Cure series, Narita worked as a lead writer for the second season of Saint Seiya Omega, Kokuhaku Jikkō Iinkai: Ren'ai Series, Dance Dance Danseur, Shikimori's Not Just a Cutie, and Twilight Out of Focus.
 Narita is also a member of the Writers Guild of Japan.